ibm-cloud-docs/openshift/openshift_storage_ocs_prep.md

 1. Create a [classic cluster](/docs/containers?topic=containers-clusters) with a minimum of one worker node per zone across three zones.
 Create a cluster with worker nodes of flavor type `mb4c.32x384.3.8tb.ssd` or `mb4c.20x64.2x1.9tb.ssd` that have the required local disks for OCS.
 1. [Prepare your classic cluster](#ocs-cluster-prepare-classic).

-### Classic: Preparing your cluster for an OpenShift Container Storage installation.
+### Classic: Preparing your cluster for an OpenShift Container Storage installation
 {: #ocs-cluster-prepare-classic}
 Before you install OpenShift Container Storage in a classic cluster, review the following steps to prepare your cluster for an OCS installation.
 {: shortdesc}